billreiss/MauiGifWebView/README.md

 # MauiGifWebView
-NOTE: The nightly MAUI builds have a fix for GIF on iOS and Android.
-I fully expect it to be in the next service release, which would make this repo obsolete.
+NOTE: .NET MAUI has a fix for GIF image animations, but it doesn't currently work on Android in release mode.
+Once this is fixed, this repository will be obsolete.

 Workaround for GIF not animating issue in MAUI on iOS and Android.
 Use the GifImage control as a mostly drop in replacement for the Image control for displaying GIFs.
 On Windows the GifImage control uses the native Image control.